webplatform/docs/css/properties/hyphens/index.md

 |Description=Indicates that all word breaking is suppressed, even when explicitly specified with soft hyphens.
 }}{{CSS Property Value
 |Data Type=manual
 |Description=Indicates that word breaking is allowed only where word breaking opportunities are suggested.
 These suggestions may come in the form of soft hyphens or hard hyphens.
-Soft hyphens (Unicode U+00AD, HTML &amp;shy;) can be inserted on the desired place.
+Soft hyphens (Unicode U+00AD, HTML <code>&amp;shy;</code>) can be inserted on the desired place.
 }}{{CSS Property Value
 |Data Type=auto
 |Description=Indicates that, in addition to suggested word breaking opportunities, word breaking opportunities are allowed where determined by a hyphenation resource (dictionary).
 Soft hyphens take priority over other hyphenation opportunities, but are still subject to the hyphenation controlled properties.
-By providing a language for the text (via the HTML lang attribute for example), a User Agent can determine the correct place to break a word.
+By providing a language for the text (via the HTML <code>lang</code> attribute for example), a User Agent can determine the correct place to break a word.
 }}
 }}
 {{Examples_Section